UW-MLGEO/MLGEO2022_sangsong/ml-sogos/README.md

 - First paper from SOGOS program: [Link to Dove (2021)](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021JC017178)

-- I recommend starting to look at the glider data by opening sogos_overview.ipynb.
-Right now the notebook only contains a few things, but we can add more sections as needed.

-The main notebook starts with the 'L3' glider datasets ('level-3' processed dataset from APL, gridded and interpolated.
-See notes from Jeff Schilling, APL-UW, at bottom) which have already been processed into "gp" (gridded-pressure) and "gi" (gridded-isopycnal) xarray Datasets.

-Many major functions are stored in modules, which are also listed under the Code Directory.

-- `sgmod_[purpose].py`: Modules are used to control processing functions required across multiple scripts. sgmod_main              Common glider functions like datetime handling sgmod_L3proc            Used for xarray Datset processing of the 'L3' grid sgmod_DFproc            Used for pandas Dataframe processing during analysis sgmod_plotting          Used to define common plotting parameters

 ---
 ## Code Directory

 **Folders**

+- `scripts/` : main notebooks and modules
-- `scripts/` : float, ship, and glider data as downloaded
+- `data/` : float, ship, and glider data as downloaded
+- `gridded-vars/` : processed data saved as DataFrames, prepped for ML
 - `figures/` : useful diagnostic and analysis figures

-I recommend making a `data/` folder in your remote copy (on your laptop).
+I recommend adding the `data/` folder in your remote copy (on your laptop).
 Large files won't upload to github so you can add the data/ folder to your .gitignore file.

----
 **Modules**

                 sogos_module as sg                      useful common functions + plotting

----
-**Data/Variable Naming Conventions**

-*Glider:*
+**Glider Data Notes**

+*Naming Conventions:*

                 gp_659                          L3 dataset gridded on pressure
                 gi_659                          L3 dataset gridded on isopycnals
-                dav_659                         L3 dive-averaged metrics, incl.
-MLD
                 df_659                          Flattened dataframe for variable operations

 Two phases of processing were developed externally in MATLAB.
 1. Oxygen optode time response correction (Adapted from Yui Takeshita, MBARI)
 2. ESPER (Courtesy of Brendan Carter [Link to Github])

  ---
+ ## Glider Preprocessing Notes from APL
- ## SOGOS_Apr19 L2 and L3 reprocessing notes from APL
+ SOGOS_Apr19 L2 and L3 reprocessing notes from APL

 - owner: Geoff Schilling gbs2@uw.edu - 2021/09/24
 - documentation emailed to me (sangsong@uw.edu 2022/10/21)